Montana

 The Flight of the Nez Perce

-Yellowstone Caldera Chronicles is a weekly column written by scientists and collaborators of the Yellowstone Volcano Observatory.
+[ad_1] Yellowstone Caldera Chronicles is a weekly column written by scientists and collaborators of the Yellowstone Volcano Observatory.
 This week’s contribution is from Cole Messa, Ph.D. student and Professor Ken Sims, both in the Department of Geology and Geophysics at the University of Wyoming.
-Throughout its history, Yellowstone has been frequented by numerous indigenous tribes.
-All …
+Throughout its history, Yellowstone has been frequented by numerous indigenous tribes. …

 Read moreThe Flight of the Nez Perce